Nienormalny/tworklog/README.md

 3. `twork show-all` - this command will print table with all tasks, that you started.
 4. `twork show-today` - this command will print table with tasks logged today.

+5. `twork dekete <id>` - this command will delete your logged task, based on his id.
-5. `twork reset-all` - this will remove all data from tables.
+6. `twork reset-all` - this will remove all data from tables.

 ## Feature updates

-- Show summary of logged times.
 - Export table to excel file
-- Remove only defined task

 and more ...